rufusclark/Satellite-Propagation-Toolkit/README.md

 # Satellite Propagation Toolkit

-The satellite propagation toolkit is designed to generate 2D projection images and data of trackable objects orbiting Earth using real satellite tracking data from CelesTrak and accurate propagation using the SGP4 model.
+> Please note this project is under active development and all API's are subject to change without notice.
+Please report bugs or feature requests via GitHub Issues.

+The satellite propagation toolkit is designed to make working with live and future satellite orbital easer by handling all the data management, processing and common functions for the user.
+This project is based upon CelesTrak TLE data using the SGP4 propagation model and MOCAT for future satellite sets.
+This project can be used for analysis with orbital data, generating output media and interfacing with external hardware devices.

 The project can generate images, videos, gifs and reports based on the tracking data of satellites and satellite tags from the NORAD and SATCAT CelesTrak datasets using either a Topocentric or Geocentric projection above a given location on the Earth's surface.
 This project also expense the underlying data along with a suite of tools to filter, analyse and display this data.